 The Dalai Lama has repudiated the propitiation of Shugden (also known as “Dolgyal”) for its sectarianism and the Tibetan community should stay alert from the activities of Shugden.

 The second most important figure in Tibetan Buddhism is Panchen Lama.
 Dalai Lama appoints the Panchen Lama and along with the council of high lamas, Panchen Lama in turn is in charge of seeking out the next Dalai Lama.

 Gedhun Choekyi Nyima is the 11th Panchen Lama, as announced by His Holiness on 14th May 1995.
 Three days later on 17th May, the 6-year-old Panchen Lama was kidnapped by the Chinese government.

 Gedhun Choekyi Nyima remains forcibly detained by the Chinese government, along with his family, in an undisclosed location since 1995

-On June 27, 2022 it was revealed that China is planning to relocate 17,000 Tibetan people.
-More than 130,000 people in more than 100 Tibet towns will be covered under the relocation plan in the following eight years under the guise of protection of environment.
-This is not just a one off case but Tibetan community has been suppressed in the following brutal ways over the decades altogether.
+On June 27, 2022, it was revealed that China is planning to relocate 17,000 Tibetan people.
+More than 130,000 people in more than 100 Tibet towns will be covered under the relocation plan in the following eight years under the guise of protection of the environment.
+This is not just a one-off case but the Tibetan community has been suppressed in the following brutal ways over the decades altogether.

 - Tibetans face intense surveillance in their daily lives, with security cameras, police checkpoints and party officials monitoring their movements and activities.